Martin Marietta loses appeal of Vulcan bid ruling

 | DOVER, Delaware

-DOVER, Delaware Martin Marietta Materials Inc (MLM.N) on Thursday lost what may have been a last-ditch effort to pursue its $4.5 billion hostile bid for rival Vulcan Materials Inc (VMC.N).
+DOVER, Delaware Martin Marietta Materials Inc (MLM.N) on Friday lost what may have been a last-ditch effort to pursue its $4.5 billion (2.92 billion pounds) hostile bid for rival Vulcan Materials Inc (VMC.N).

 Delaware's five-member Supreme Court, in a brief oral ruling after hearing arguments from both sides, let stand a May 4 decision by the state's Court of Chancery that barred Martin Marietta for four months from pursuing its bid and proxy contest for Vulcan's board.